theory/theory.so/source/_posts/2013-08-26-pondering-data-migrations.md

 solution than the above, I believe, is organizational.

-Let the best practice for data deployments be this: they should be contained in q Sqitch changes, but such changes should contain *only* data modifcations.
+Let the best practice for data deployments be this: they should be contained in q Sqitch changes, but such changes should contain *only* data modifications.
 No change script should both define a table and its initial rows.
 Keep the table and its data in separate changes -- keep DML separate from DDL.

 For our list of countries, we might have a change named "countries", which creates the `countries` table, and another, named "country_data", which